mcharrak/disentanglement_lib/README.md

 # How can I add my own data?

-Create a folder named "custom_data" within the home directory of this project.
-Now, place your custom data as .npz file into the "custom_data" folder.
-Your data must be in the form of a numpy array saved dictionary contain with the following two keys:
+Create a directory called `custom_data` within the home directory `disentanglement_lib/` of this project.
+Now, place your data in the form of a ".npz" (see np.savez in numpy) file into the just created folder/directory `disentanglement_lib/custom_data/`.
+Your original data must be in the form of a dictionary that was saved as a numpy array containing the following two keys:

 1. a list of factor sizes, e.g. [2,3,4,5,6,7]
 2. your image dataset in the form of a numpy array in the following shape [dataset_size, image_dim_1, image_dim_2, image_channels]